 Your Troop / Crew will provide a camp attendance roster along with other necessary paperwork by May 31.
-During your check-in, your Unit will need to confirm your roster with the Reservation Support Service Staff who will then issue wristbands / ID's based on campers present.
+During your check-in, your Unit will need to confirm your roster with your tour guide who will then issue wristbands based on campers present.
 These are to be worn on the right (i.e.: not left) wrist and must stay on for the entire week.
 (Rotating Leader badges are worn on the outermost garment on the front torso (not on the belt or hat).
 Each person, whether Scout / Venturer or adult, will receive one wristband for the entire week.
 Please keep the color of the wristband intact or it will become invalid!